 Ulcerative Colitis Symptoms

-One of the major ulcerative colitis symptoms is diarrhea.
+Two of the major ulcerative colitis symptoms are bloody stool and diarrhea.
 Loose stools occur when the lining of the intestine becomes inflamed and ulcerated and loses its ability to absorb water from the waste material that passes through the colon.
 That damage also can produce mucus and blood in the stool which can lead to anemia.
 Other symptoms include:

 Bouts of diarrhea can lead to a nutritional imbalance in your body.
 Therefore, people with ulcerative colitis should be sure to eat a healthy, well-balanced diet with foods from all food groups and include a daily multivitamin.